e5280Gaming/drugs/README.md

-# FWB-TrashMaster (original script by "Twisteraa") -- drug adaptation by "e5280Gaming"
+# FWB-TrashMaster (original script by "Twisteraa") -- drug job adaptation by "e5280Gaming"

+LIMITED SUPPORT

+Install like any other resource, then ensure/start "Pilot" script on server file.

+ORIG README:

 This job has been created for the FWB, but now i want to publish it so someone can get any use of it :)